Perry with 3 touchdowns, leads Navy past Lehigh 51-21

 Lehigh quarterback Brad Mayes was 19 of 31 for 158 yards with three interceptions.

 “We knew coming into this game, it was going to be super-challenging for us,” coach Andy Coen said.
 “Our kids were super excited about having this opportunity.
 But we were so poor with our concentration.
 A lot of turnovers.
-We can’t beat a high school team when we’re fumbling, having interceptions and those types of things.”
+We can’t beat a high school team the way we turned the ball over with fumbles and interceptions and those types of things.”

 Lehigh, a member of the Football Championship Subdivision, and Navy first met in 1889.
 The teams had not played since 1987.
 The Midshipmen lead the all-time series 15-6-1.